VedantVarshney/DCGAN/README.md

 # GAN Practice

-A project for implementing DCGANs and investigating the effectiveness of various heuristic and theoretically-sound additions on a variety of standard datasets.
+A project for implementing Deep Convolutional Generative Adversarial Networks (DCGANs) and investigating the effectiveness of various heuristic and theoretically-sound additions on a variety of standard datasets (namely MNIST, MNIST Fashion and CelebA).

 Instructions: